-It helps to offset the brilliant blue, green, and red colors of Georgia’s beloved Ruby-throated Hummingbird, one of our favorite backyard birds.
+It helps to offset the brilliant blue, green, and red colors of Georgia’s beloved Ruby-throated Hummingbird, one of our favorite backyard birds of Georgia.

 We love how the fuchsia and purple flower is complemented by the sign in the background, urging visitors to “STAY OFF THE BUSES!!!”